VIC.GOV.AU | Policy and Advisory Library

 All school types are eligible.
 Students identified with high needs will be provided with funding at school level.*

 Funding will be calculated at the Indicative budget cycle only.
 Funding is allocated as cash and credit funding.
+From 2026 the credit and cash composition will be altered to reflect a 90/10 split, the credit portion will be altered from 50% to 90% and the cash portion will alter from 50% to 10%.

-How social disadvantage is identified
+How Social Disadvantage is identified

-Level 2: For students with parents who have various combinations of medium and low skilled jobs and education levels, or are unemployed with a diploma level education
+• Level 2: For students with parents who have various combinations of medium and low skilled jobs and education levels or are unemployed with a diploma level education.

 Table 1